faixan-khan/ArtNeuralConstellation/README.md

 ## Usage

-The dataset, code and all the generated artworks will be made available soon.
+The dataset and all the generated artworks will be made available soon.